 This is our undisputed favorite type of screen protector to date, and it's exceptionally good at protecting your phone's screen against scratches and drops.

 Why?
-Well, even though they might not last as long as the plastic ones, most tempered glass protectors (except cheap ones that can give a bad impression), have two very important features that plastic ones don’t: they offer far better resistance against scratches and drops and they closely mimic the feel of your actual screen, which makes them much nicer to use.
+Well, even though they might not last as long as the plastic ones, tempered glass protectors tend to offer far better resistance against scratches and drops, and they closely mimic the feel of your actual screen, which makes them much nicer to use.
 So, with these two features alone, you can see that it makes more sense to go with a tempered glass protector.

-So in my opinion, seeing if there is a Mohs scale test value for a screen protector will show you if it’s good at resisting scratches or drops.
+A Mohs scale test value of a screen protector will show you how good it is at handling scratches.

-Oh, forget about the 9H Hardness that many screen protector manufacturers use to advertise their products.
-It simply refers to the screen not being scratched by a 9H pencil, the toughest of all standard pencils.
-Apparently it's not able to withstand the hardness of a knife blade at 5.5, though it surely could add more protection to your phone screen.
+How about the 9H Hardness?
+It refers to the screen not being scratched by a 9H pencil, the toughest of all standard pencils.
+Apparently, it's not able to withstand the hardness of a knife blade at 5.5, though it could add more protection to your phone screen.

-Choosing the correct type is very important if you are going to pick a screen protector.
-Why?
-Well, many people believe that the more the protector covers your phone screen, the safer it will be.
-However, it actually depends on the circumstances.
-You see, the four corners of your phone are the most vulnerable parts of your device, and a screen protector is never going to protect your phone and the corner like a case can.
+Many people believe that the more the protector covers your phone screen, the safer it will be.
+It depends.
+The four corners of your phone are the most vulnerable parts, and a screen protector will never protect your phone and the corner like a case.

-Unlike plastic film protectors, tempered glass retains fingerprint smudges, so it needs an additional coating to stop this.
-An oleophobic coating repels oil, which basically means your fingerprints won't stick to it.
-A swipe with a micro-fibre cloth will get rid of them.
-Check this video made by EverythingApplePro, and you will see that a more expensive tempered glass protector works better at resisting fingerprints while the cheaper one retains the fingerprints.
-Why is that?
-It's down to the method of bonding the coating to the glass, and the type of polymer used is up to the manufacturer.
+Unlike plastic screen protectors, tempered glass retains fingerprint smudges, so it needs an additional coating to avoid it.
+An oleophobic coating repels oil, meaning your fingerprints won't stick to it.
+A swipe with a micro-fiber cloth will get rid of them.
+Check this video made by EverythingApplePro, and you will see that a quality tempered glass protector works better at resisting fingerprints while the cheaper one retains the fingerprints.
+It's down to the type of polymer used and how well the coating bond to the glass.